EXTRADEEN/holberton-low_level_programming/more_singly_linked_lists/README.md

 5-free_listint2 - A function that frees a listint_t list
-6-pop_listint - A function that deletes the head node of a listint_t linked list, and returns the head node"s data (n) 7-get_nodeint - A function that return the nth node of a listint_t linked list
+6-pop_listint - A function that deletes the head node of a listint_t linked list, and returns the head node"s data (n) 7-get_nodeint - A function that return the nth node of a listint_t linked list 8-sum_listint - A function that returns the sum of all the data (n) of a listint_t linked list